cdig/cd-module/README.md

 Afterward, we'll look at the network of systems that sit underneath — the [framework](#beneath-the-surface-the-framework).
 These systems extend cdFoundation, adding all sorts of special behaviour to your modules; from responsiveness, to score animations, to the HUD.

-For each item we look at, there'll be one or more links after the title of the item, leading to the source code.
+For each item we look at, there'll be a full explanation of features, gotchas, secrets, suggestions, with links to the source code and related items.
-This is very handy, since the source code is the *definitive* documentation.
+The source code links are particularly handy, since the source code is the *definitive* documentation.
-At the bottom of each item, you'll find links to related items, to help you navigate this maze of a document.